 – There is a good chance that the player will develop into a superstar, as they will have time to gel with their new team and improve their skills.

 – It can be difficult to find quality players late in the draft, and selecting one early can give your team an advantage in finding those players.

 – If the player you select is not very good, it can take a lot of pressure off your team’s other players and lead to them underperforming.

 – If your team neglects to develop the player you selected, they may become disgruntled or even leave the team halfway through their rookie contract.

 There are a number of factors that affect how many NBA draft prospects a school will reach out to.
 These include how highly rated a player is by NBA scouts, how much money his team is willing to pay him, and how much playing time he has had in the past.

 A school’s ability to offer a player a scholarship also plays a role in how many draft prospects they will reach out to.
 These scholarships can be offered for a certain number of years or until the player graduates from high school.
 If a school offers a player a scholarship, it is more likely that they will reach out to other college basketball programs to see if they are interested in drafting the player.

 Team success also affects how many draft prospects a school will reach out to.
-If a team is doing well, their scouts may be more likely to reach out to players who they think have potential to help the team win.
-Conversely, if the team is struggling, their scouts may be less interested in drafting players who could help them win right away.
+If a team is doing well, its scouts may be more likely to reach out to players who they think have the potential to help the team win.
+Conversely, if the team is struggling, its scouts may be less interested in drafting players who could help them win right away.

 Analyzing NBA Draft Reaches